 Red Cabbage Salad Recipe – Rotkohlsalat

-Warm and comforting Rotkohl or Blaukraut, flavored with cloves, is a fairly standard side dish for so many German dishes, but in the summertime, I crave something cold and crisp.
+Warm and comforting Rotkohl or Blaukraut, flavored with cloves, is a standard side dish for so many German wintertime meals, but I crave something cold and crisp in the summertime.
 Something for my Salatteller (salad plate).
 This Red Cabbage Salad Recipe, or Rotkohlsalat, not only tastes delicious, but the jewel-like color of the cabbage looks beautiful on a plate.
 This…

 Reformationsbrötchen Recipe- Luther Rose Reformation Rolls